BShuGamerSky/PPMT-AMP/docs/AWS_ARCHITECTURE.md

 └── PPMT-AMP.Core/
     ├── Services/
     │   ├── ApiClient ✅ (Used - API calls)
-    │   ├── AuthService ✅ (Used - Anonymous/Access Keys)
+    │   ├── AuthService ✅ (Used - Anonymous/Cognito)
-    │   ├── AWSService ⏳ (Prepared - Not used yet)
+    │   ├── S3Service ❌ (Remove - Not needed)
-    │   ├── S3Service ⏳ (Prepared - Not used yet)
+    │   ├── DynamoDBService ❌ (Remove - Not needed)
-    │   └── DynamoDBService ⏳ (Prepared - Not used yet)
+    │   └── AWSService ❌ (Remove - Not needed)
     │
     ├── Models/
     │   ├── PriceData ✅ (Used)